Bruno Brivonesi: World War II

 Following this disaster, Brivonesi was removed from command and court martialled by the Rome military tribunal under accusation of "loss of naval ship (…) caused by lack of adherence to usual engagement rules".
 The inquiry and trial, however, resulted in Brivonesi's acquittal, on 5 July 1942.
-Admiral Angelo Iachino had spoken in favour of Brivonesi, and it is likely that his acquittal was also due to the will to cover up other responsibilities in the Navy commands, such as the unadequate training of the crews in nocturnal combat.
+Admiral Angelo Iachino had spoken in favour of Brivonesi, and it is likely that his acquittal was also due to the will to cover up other responsibilities in the Navy commands, such as the inadequate training of the crews in nocturnal combat.

 After his acquittal, Brivonesi was appointed Adjunct Deputy Chief of Staff at Supermarina and later given command of the Sardinia Naval Command, with seat in La Maddalena.
 On 7 August 1943, Benito Mussolini, following his destitution and arrest on 25 July, was sent to La Maddalena and confined there, under Brivonesi's responsibility.
 Mussolini despised Brivonesi since the Duisburg convoy disaster, and relations between them remained cold.
 On 27 August, Mussolini left La Maddalena to be imprisoned at Campo Imperatore.